 Who can sue for a HIPAA violation?
 There is no private cause of action in HIPAA, so a patient cannot sue for a HIPAA vbreach.
-Even if HIPAA Rules have clearly been broken by a healthcare provider, and harm has been felt as a direct consequence, it is not possible for patients to pursue damages, at least not for the violation of HIPAA regulations.
+Even if HIPAA Rules have clearly been broken by a healthcare provider, and harm has been experienced by a patient as a direct consequence, it is not possible for patients to pursue damages, at least not for the violation of HIPAA regulations.

-In some states, it is possible to submit a lawsuit against a HIPAA covered body on the grounds of negligence or for a breach of an implied contract, such as if a covered body has not protected medical histories.
+In some states, it is possible to submit a lawsuit against a HIPAA covered entity on the grounds of negligence or for a breach of an implied contract – such as if a covered entity has not protected medical histories.
 In such instances, it will be required to prove that damage or harm has been inflicted as a result of negligence or the theft of unsecured personal data.

 Taking legal action against a covered entity can be costly and there is no certainty of winning.
-Patients should therefore understand their aims and what they hope to accomplish by taking legal action.
+Patients should therefore understand the strength of their cases and what they may accomplish by taking legal action.
 An alternative course of action may assist them to achieve the same goal.

 Submitting Complaints for HIPAA Breaches

 If HIPAA Rules are thought to have been violated, patients can submit complaints with the federal government and in most instances complaints are reviewed.
-Action may be taken against the covered body if the compliant is substantiated and it is proven that HIPAA Rules have been breached.
+Action may be taken against the covered entity if the complaint is substantiated and it is proven that HIPAA Rules have been breached.
 The complaint should be submitted to the Department of Health and Human Services’ Office for Civil Rights (OCR).

-A complaint should be submitted prior to legal action being taken against the covered body under state legislation.
+A complaint should be submitted prior to legal action being taken against the covered entity under most state legislation.
 Complaints must be submitted within 180 days of the discovery of the breach, although in limited cases, an extension may be given.

-Complaints can also be submitted to state attorneys general, who also have the authority to pursue cases against HIPAA-covered bodies for HIPAA breaches.
+Complaints can also be submitted to state attorneys general, who also have the authority to pursue cases against HIPAA-covered entities for HIPAA breaches.

 Although many complaints are resolved through voluntary compliance, by issuing guidance, or if a group agrees to take corrective measures to resolve the HIPAA issues that led to the complaint.
 Complaints may also be referred to the Department of Justice to chase cases if there has been a criminal violation of HIPAA legislation.